Who I am, what AICAP HR is, and why this blueprint exists.

 - Regulatory exposure map (NYC, EU, Colorado, Canada)

-- AI governance policy + audit log spec
+- AI governance policy and audit log spec written

 - Pilot scope locked (one BU, one workflow)